openenergymonitor/learn/view/heatpumps/tools.md

 ## [HeatLoss.js](https://openenergymonitor.org/heatlossjs)

-A small open source room by room heat loss calculator based on BS EN 12831:2003
+An open source room by room heat loss calculator based on BS EN 12831:2003.
+Includes automated internal heat balance & room temperature solver.
+Save and open projects to your computer locally.

+Source code available on github [here](https://github.com/trystanLea/heatlossjs).

 ## [SAP.js](https://openenergymonitor.org/sapjs)

 An open source javascript implementation of the SAP 2012 monthly building energy model.

+This tool builds on previous work on a similar tool called [MyHomeEnergyPlanner](https://github.com/emoncms/MyHomeEnergyPlanner), which started as a collaboration between OpenEnergyMonitor and CarbonCoop, both share the same core SAP model ([OpenBEM](https://github.com/trystanlea/Openbem)).
+This tool is just a new user interface that focuses on input flexibility as well as pairing things right down to the basics.

+Source code available on github [here](https://github.com/trystanLea/SAPjs).

 ---